rm511130/Tanzu-Workshop-TKGI/WIP.md

 Congratulations, you have completed LAB-3.

 -----------------------------------------------------
-### LAB-4: Connecting to PKS API and Creating a Kubernetes Cluster
+### LAB-4: Connecting to PKS API and Resizing a Kubernetes Cluster

 - The creation of a Kubernetes Cluster takes over 10 minutes on GCP (Google Cloud Platform) so we have already created a Kubernetes Cluster for you.